CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - The best indoor cycling shoes for wide feet and walking are the TIEM Slipstream (also available at rei.com).
 Although they are only available for women and compatible with 2-bolt cleats, they look elegant and are suitable for walking and other sports.

-Please, remember that you can also use non clip shoes for cycling or road bike shoes for your spinning classes, Peloton, or indoor cycling.
+Please remember that you can also use non-clip cycling shoes or road bike shoes for your spinning classes, Peloton, or indoor cycling.
+But they may not be as comfortable and well-ventilated as indoor cycling shoes.
+You also must ensure their cleats are compatible with the indoor bike you want to exercise on.

 If all this info is too confusing for you, don’t worry.
 I will explain everything you need to know below.